learning-zone/d3js-chart-basics/README.md

 This command parses the specified string, which is the content of a CSV file, returning an array of arrays representing the parsed rows.

 #### Q. What is the use of “Enter” and “Exit” selection in d3.js?
-By using “Enter” and “Exit” selection in d3.js, you can create new nodes for incoming data and eliminate outgoing nodes that are no longer required.
+By using `enter()` and `exit()` selection in d3.js, you can create new nodes for incoming data and eliminate outgoing nodes that are no longer required.

 #### Q. How d3.js identify on which elements to operate?
 #### Q. What is the best way to create the stacked chart in d3 js?